coddingtonbear/bullion/readme.md

 The following major components are used (see the schematic for details):

-* ATMEGA328PB Microcontroller in the QFP package (A normal ATMEGA328P would work fine, too, but you will have to update a handful of SPI-related register and interrupt names to remove the extra zero.
+* ATMEGA328PB Microcontroller in the QFP package.
+A normal ATMEGA328P would work fine, too, but you will have to update a handful of SPI-related register and interrupt names to remove the extra zero (the -PB version has two SPI peripherals).
   Although the ATMEGA328PB is a little more capable than the ATMEGA318P these days, they are just a little cheaper; both are around 2.5 USD.
 * CH340G USB-to-UART IC: You can buy these from Aliexpress or wherever